Nikola Milenković: 2016–17 season

 Milenković started new season pairing with Cédric Gogoua for the second qualifying round of the 2016–17 UEFA Europa League against Zagłębie Lubin.
-He also started SuperLiga competition in the first fixture match against OFK Bačka before spending the following two rounds on the bench.
+He also started SuperLiga competition in the first fixture match against Bačka before spending the following two rounds on the bench.
 Upon several poor performances and some injuries of the defenders, Milenković started playing continuously from the fourth fixture against Javor Ivanjica onwards.
 He scored his first season goal in a match against Rad, played on 27 August 2016.
 Milenković also made his Serbian Cup debut in the first round match, against Napredak Kruševac on 21 September 2016.
 After Miroslav Vulićević's injury in a cup match against Žarkovo on 25 October 2016, Milenković wore the captain's armbrand.
 In February 2017, he was listed as one of the 30 best youth footballers in the world by the Italian newspaper La Gazzetta dello Sport.
 On 18 March 2017, Milenković scored his third goal for Partizan as a senior in 27 fixture match of the season against Voždovac.

 On 27 May, in his last match for Partizan, Milenković scored a header against Partizan's biggest rival Red Star which won the game and clinched Partizan's double of the season, winning both the league and cup competitions.

 Fiorentina

 2017–2019

 On 24 May 2017, president of Partizan Milorad Vučelić confirmed that Milenković would join Serie A club Fiorentina in the summer.
 The transfer fee was reported as €5.1 million.
 Milenković made his debut for Fiorentina in 1–0 away league victory against Cagliari on 22 December 2017, having played 84 minutes of the match.
 Whilst adapting to the Italian environment during the first week of arrival, coach Stefano Pioli did not often include him in the starting line-up.
 However, the death of the team captain Davide Astori made Pioli change his mind and include Milenković in the starting line-up frequently.

-On the second matchday of the 2018–19 Serie A, Milenković scored his first goal at Stadio Artemio Franchi in a 6–1 victory against ChievoVerona.
+On the second matchday of the 2018–19 Serie A, Milenković scored his first goal at the Stadio Artemio Franchi in a 6–1 victory against Chievo.
 On 20 April 2019, he scored sixth minute opener in a 2–1 away defeat against Juventus.

 In the first round of the 2019–20 season against Napoli, Milenković scored the second goal for his team as a 7-goal thriller ends in Napoli's favour.
 After a corner taken by Erick Pulgar Milenkovic's header Proves Decisive in a 1–0 victory against Udinese.
 On 30 October, he scored his third goal of the season and thus helped Fiorentina come from behind to claim a 2–1 victory against Sassuolo.
 After another corner combination between Pulgar and Milenković, the latter scored the equalising goal in his club's 2–1 defeat against Roma at the Stadio Olimpico.
-At the end of the 2021–22 Serie A season Fiorentina finished in seventh position and secured their first ever participation in the UEFA Europa Conference League.
+At the end of the 2021–22 Serie A season, Fiorentina finished in seventh position and secured their first ever participation in the UEFA Europa Conference League.